 Welcome to the Database of Military Inscriptions and Papyri of Early Roman Palestine!
 This site is designed to aid the study of the military in the early Roman period for those interested in Judaism and Christianity of the first few centuries CE.
 This website is still deep under construction, but has basic functionality at this point.

-DMIPERP entries are divided roughly as follows: entries 1-132 were all found in Palestine and listed in roughly chronological order; entries 133-201 were texts not found in Palestine but discuss either the military in Palestine or those of a Palestinian background (esp.
-Jews and Gentiles born in Palestine); entries 202-224 are all surviving military diplomas for Judaea and Syria Palaestina; entries 225-296 are military diplomas of units or people originating in Palestine; entries 297-340 are Palestinian milestones erected by the military; entries 341-362 are all known pre-Constantinian military inscriptions involving Christians.
-There are 363 entries in total, with new entries being added following that number.
+DMIPERP entries are divided roughly as follows: entries 1-132 were all found in Palestine and listed in roughly chronological order; entries 133-201 were texts not found in Palestine but discuss either the military in Palestine or those of a Palestinian background (especially Jews and Gentiles born in Palestine); entries 202-224 are all surviving military diplomas for Judaea and Syria Palaestina; entries 225-296 are military diplomas of units or people originating in Palestine; entries 297-340 are Palestinian milestones erected by the military; entries 341-362 are all known pre-Constantinian military inscriptions involving Christians; entries 363-400 were added after DMIPERP’s launch.
+There are 400 entries in total, with new entries being added following that number.
 Note that the source of a translation is indicated by an asterisk in the bibliography.
 There is more information on how to use this site as well as an updates page for any changes, updates, or new finds.
 Not sure where to start?
 Try browsing till you find something interesting!